crowdresearch/collective/docs/CONTRIBUTING.md

 4. When complete, click Submit new issue in the bottom right.

 ## Supporting a proposal
-**If you want to work on a proposal**, click the smiley face icon at the top, right of the proposal and select the hooray emoji (the one with confetti).
+**If you want to work on a proposal**, add yourself as an assignee to the proposal.
 This will record that you are interested in working on this proposal if it passes consensus.

-**If you are interested in helping to refine a proposal**, comment in the box at the bottom of the proposal page.

-**If you only want to express support for a proposal**, add a comment: `I will help.`

 ## Breaking consensus on a proposal
-1. Copy and paste the [template text](https://github.com/crowdresearch/collective/blob/master/breaking_consensus) into the comment box at the bottom of the proposal page.
+1. Copy and paste the [template text](https://github.com/crowdresearch/collective/blob/master/docs/breaking_consensus) into the comment box at the bottom of the proposal page.
 2. Follow the directions in the template.

 **Note:** You can’t break consensus without filling out this template.